Homemade Marshmallows and Mallow Puffs

 My boys have been off for their winter school holidays these past two weeks but they’re back to school today so I’ve been able to sit at the computer and get some work done, including writing up today’s recipes!
 First up I’ve got a vanilla marshmallow - a staple really.
 It’s thick and bouncy and melts into hot chocolate like a dream.
 Once you’ve got a base marshmallow recipe down, you can in lots of flavors and use it different ways.
 I make my marshmallows without corn syrup - that’s pretty standard in NZ but I know for my US readers corn syrup is often featured.
 It’s used in the sugar syrup to prevent crystallisation of the sugar (to avoid the marshmallow becoming gritty. ) However, you can avoid crystallisation in other ways too, like by not stirring the sugar syrup as it’s boiling (otherwise sugar crystals can form on the side of the pan.)
 To turn it into actual marshmallow, you just beat hot sugar syrup with bloomed gelatin until it’s thick and fluffy.
 After that you can spread it into a pan and cut into marshmallows once it’s set, or use it for something extra fun like mallow puffs!

 What do you call these?
 In New Zealand they’re mallow puffs, but in Belgium we called these melocakes.
-Either way - they’re so good, with a delish mix of textures - the chocolate shell, the the fluffy shell and the crisp biscuit.
+Either way - they’re so good, with a delish mix of textures - the chocolate shell, the fluffy marshmallow and the crisp biscuit.
 For my Extra Bite subscribers, I will be sharing the recipe for these fun little cakes.

 Homemade Vanilla Marshmallows